nobuyuki83/Physics-based_Animation_2021S/README.md

 Instructor will close the pull request after grading.

-*The assigmewnt submission after the deadline is subject to point deduction.*
+*The submission of an assignment after its deadline is subject to point deduction.*

 ## Reading Material